timbomckay/5eTools/content/adventure/out-of-the-abyss/chapter-2.md

 If a creature with level 3 madness fails a madness saving throw, its madness level becomes 1.
 In this way, characters can potentially accumulate multiple forms of madness.

 Bouts of short- and long-term madness can be cured as described in the _Dungeon Master's Guide_.
-Given the demonic source of the madness, <fetch-data type="spell">remove curse</fetch-data> and _dispel evil_ are also effective as cures.
-A <fetch-data type="spell">greater restoration</fetch-data> spell or more powerful magic is needed to cure indefinite madness and also resets a creature's madness level to 0.
+Given the demonic source of the madness, <wc-fetch type="spell">remove curse</wc-fetch> and _dispel evil_ are also effective as cures.
+A <wc-fetch type="spell">greater restoration</wc-fetch> spell or more powerful magic is needed to cure indefinite madness and also resets a creature's madness level to 0.

 ## Death

 Allowing the chips to fall where they may in combat emphasizes the challenging nature of this adventure.
 However, if the characters start falling just as fast, you might want to give the players some opportunities to return dead characters to life during the lower levels of their progress through _Out of the Abyss_.

-- A <fetch-data type="item">Spell Scroll (5th level)</fetch-data> of <fetch-data type="spell">raise dead</fetch-data> can turn up among some treasure, either when it is needed or for the characters to save for later.
+- A <wc-fetch type="item">Spell Scroll (5th level)</wc-fetch> of <wc-fetch type="spell">raise dead</wc-fetch> can turn up among some treasure, either when it is needed or for the characters to save for later.
 A successful DC 15 spellcasting ability check is required for a lower-level character to use such a scroll.
 - A strange faerzress effect can bring a fallen character back to life, but not without a cost.
 The restored character's madness level increases by 1 upon being restored to life (see "Madness" earlier in this chapter).
 - If a fallen character's body is lost or left behind, the party's drow pursuers find it.
-The drow high priestess casts <fetch-data type="spell">raise dead</fetch-data> on the corpse so that the character can be questioned.
+The drow high priestess casts <wc-fetch type="spell">raise dead</wc-fetch> on the corpse so that the character can be questioned.
 The character might escape later, or can be reunited with the other adventurers in a later chapter of the adventure when the drow catch up to them.

 If a player character is permanently slain, think about the ways a player might introduce a new character to the party in the midst of a journey through the Underdark.